 Second Degree Arson

 Second-degree arson is defined by CRS 18-4-103(1).
-Second-degree arson occurs when somebody burns another’s a property without their consent, and the property is anything other than an occupied building or structure.
+Second-degree arson occurs when somebody burns another’s property without their consent, and the property is anything other than an occupied building or structure.
 This can include personal property, not just burning buildings and structures.

 The Colorado legislature defines second-degree arson as when a person: